Prioritize High-Value Tasks Like a True Marketing Team Lead

 Create Customer-Centric Campaigns That Align With Business Needs

 Even as one-person operation acting as the whole marketing team, shifting mindset toward strategic leadership changes everything.
 Instead of reacting randomly based on trends or competitor moves alone, developing customer personas helped me build relevant messages that resonate deeply, and convert better over time.
+Steps I took included:- Interviewing existing customers about their challenges and motivations.

 - Mapping buyer journeys aligned with product benefits.